OpenModelica/OMSimulator/doc/UsersGuide/source/api/exportSSVTemplate.rst

 exportSSVTemplate
 -----------------

-Export start values of a FMU read from modeldescription.xml to a .ssv file.
-It can be called on a given model or components.
+Exports all signals that have start values of one or multiple FMUs to a SSV file that are read from modelDescription.xml.
+The function can be called for a top level model or a certain FMU component.
+If called for a top level model, start values of all FMUs are exported to the SSV file.
+If called for a component, start values of just this FMU are exported to the SSV file.
 #END#

 #LUA#